troxeldj/senior-compiler/task-list.md

 12. Research Assembly Code Generation implementations and how this process works in current compiler implementations; such as CPython
 13. Develop the code generation component for the project's compiler

+## Final QA Tasks
+14. QA the compiler as a whole.
+Ensure the interaction between components is functioning and the compiler generates correct assembly code.

 Note: I (Dillon Troxell) am the only member of my team (Mightnight squad), so all tasks will be assigned to me.